-The sun is finally shining here in North Yorkshire, and although it’s not meant to last all week we’re hoping for a better weekend and some time spent out and about.
-It’s definitely getting to picnic season, so we’ve put together some of our top picnic spots in Yorkshire to give you some adventure inspiration.
+The sun is finally shining here in North Yorkshire and we’re hoping for a lovely weekend and some time spent out and about.
+It’s definitely feeling like picnic season, so we’ve put together some of our top picnic spots in Yorkshire to give you some adventure inspiration.

 Yorkshire Sculpture Park

 Although there’s plenty to see inside at the Yorkshire Sculpture Park, it’s most famous for its landscape, dotted with art from famous names like Barbara Hepworth and Andy Goldsworthy.
 It’s a great place to walk the dogs, with plenty to explore and lots of spots to sit down and have a picnic in the lee of an art installation.
-Parking costs £5 for 2 hours or £8 for the day, so for a family or group of friends it’s an affordable way to spend a day.
 Don’t forget your pork pies!

 Golden Acre Park